dvimont/cli-data-gem-assessment-cb-000/README.md

 ## Overview

+TODO (a partial list):
+-- Add logger capturing of “puts” output.
+-- Add rspec (junit equivalent) testing.
+-- Bundle this all into a gem infrastructure.

 This package is intended to fulfill the requirements of the Flatiron School lesson entitled "CLI Data Gem Project".